 In order for children to benefit the most from the program, parents are encouraged to support their children's regular attendance to class.
-All absences must be reported by the parent to the center each day.
-After one unexcused absence the Family Advocate or Teacher will contact you to see if anything is needed to support your child's attendance.
+Parents must report their child's absence to the center each day.
+After one unexcused absence, the Family Advocate or Teacher will contact you to see if you need anything to support your child's attendance.
 If there are chronic attendance issues an Attendance Plan will be implemented to encourage your child's consistent attendance.
-If chronic absences persist after continued efforts by staff, this can result in your child being dropped from the program.
-Families dropped from the Head Start/Early Head Start program can be placed back on the waiting list.
-This depends on availability of class space.
-If parents have concerns or questions regarding this process they may contact the ERSEA Department.
+If chronic absences persist after continued efforts by staff to encourage attendance, VOALA may drop your child from the program.
+Families dropped from the HS/EHS program can be placed back on the waiting list.
+If parents have concerns or questions regarding this process, they may contact the ERSEA Department.